Bob Wilson (footballer, born 1941): Roy of the Rovers

-In the mid-1980s he was also immortalised in comic strip form when he spent a season playing for the fictional Melchester Rovers team in the "Roy of the Rovers" strip, in a team containing another former professional player turned TV presenter, Emlyn Hughes, and Spandau Ballet members Martin Kemp and Steve Norman.
+In the mid-1980s he featured in a comic strip when he spent a season playing for the fictional Melchester Rovers team in Roy of the Rovers, in a team containing another former professional player turned TV presenter, Emlyn Hughes, and Spandau Ballet members Martin Kemp and Steve Norman.
 The quartet helped lead Rovers to League Cup glory and a record-breaking successive number of clean sheets – a somewhat unrealistic achievement considering Wilson's age and the fact he had not played for more than 10 years.

 Personal life

 Wilson married Margaret "Megs" Miles on 25 July 1964 at Holy Trinity Church, Chesterfield, and they had three children: John (born 1965), Anna (1966–1998) and Robert (born 1968).
-His son John Wilson is a presenter on Front Row, the BBC Radio 4 arts programme.
+John Wilson is a presenter on Front Row, the BBC Radio 4 arts programme.
+Megs Wilson died in November 2023.

 It was announced in April 2014 that Wilson was fighting prostate cancer.

-His middle name, Primrose, stems from a Scottish tradition of giving children their mother's maiden name as a middle name.

 Wilson's great niece is Gina Coladangelo, a British businesswoman and lobbyist who made headlines in 2021 after exposure of her extramarital affair with Health Secretary Matt Hancock.